Monk: Catholicism

-Within Catholicism, a monk is a member of a religious order who lives a communal life in a monastery, abbey, or priory under a monastic rule of life.
-Benedict of Nursia, (480-543 or 547 AD) is considered to be the founder of western monasticism.
-He authored the Rule of St. Benedict, which is the foundation for the Order of St. Benedict and all of its reform groups such as the Cistercians and the Trappists.
-He founded the great Benedictine monastery, Monte Cassino, in 529.
+Within Catholicism, a monk is a member of a religious order who lives a communal life in a monastery under a monastic rule of life.
+Benedict of Nursia, (480-543 or 547 AD) is considered to be the originator of western monasticism.
+Benedict's rule, is the foundation for the Benedictines and all of its reform groups such as the Cistercians and the Trappists.
+Benedict founded the great Monte Cassino in 529.

-The religious vows taken in the West were first developed by St. Benedict.
-These vows were three in number: obedience, conversion of life, and stability.
-Obedience calls for the monk to obey Christ, as represented by the superior person of the monastery, which is an abbot or prior.
-Conversion of life means, generally, that the monk convert himself to the way of a monk, which is death to self and to the world and life to God and to his work.
-A Christian monk is to be an instrument of God's work.
+Benedict pointed out in his rule stability, conversion of life and obedience as promises.
+Obedience calls for the monk to obey Christ, as represented by the superior person of the monastery, which is an abbot or a prior.
+Conversion of life means, generally, that the monk converts himself to the way of a monk, which is death to self and to the world and life to God and to his work.
+A monk is to be an instrument of God's work.
 Stability entails that the monk commit himself to the monastery for the remainder of his life, and so, upon death, will be buried at its cemetery.
-The vow of stability is unique to Benedictines.
+The vow of stability (stabilitas loci) is unique to Benedictines.

-The solemn vows in other religious communities were eventually established as vows of obedience, poverty, and chastity.
-Poverty requires that they renounce any ownership of property or assets, except for items that were allowed to them by their superior (such as a religious habit, shoes, a cloak, etc.), and to live meekly, sharing whatever they might have with the poor.
-Chastity requires that since they were willing to dedicate their lives to God, they sacrificed the love between men and women and would not marry.
-Also, they give up any act of sexual conduct.
+The solemn vows in other religious orders were eventually established as vows of poverty, chastity and obedience.
+Poverty requires that they renounce any ownership of property or assets, except for items that were allowed to them by their superior (such as a habit, books etc.), and to live meekly, sharing whatever they might have with the poor.
+Chastity requires that since they were willing to dedicate their lives to God, they sacrificed the love between men and women and stay either virginal or chaste.

-To become a monk, one first must become a postulant, during which time the man lives at the monastery to evaluate whether he is called to become a monk.
-As a postulant, the man is not bound by any vows, and is free to leave the monastery at any time.
-If the postulant and the community agree that the postulant should become a monk, the man is received as a novice, at which time he is given his religious habit, and begins to participate more fully in the life of the monastery.
-Following a period as a novice, usually six months to a year, the novice professes temporary vows, which can be renewed for a period of years.
-After a few years, the monk professes permanent vows, which are binding for life.